Differences from OpenCL 1.1 to 1.2

 Replaced functions

 clCreateImage2D and clCreateImage3D have been merged into clCreateImageclCreateFromGLTexture2D and clCreateFromGLTexture3D have been merged into clCreateFromGLTexture.
-As the functions were comparable and the parameter texture_target handles the differences, not much changed.
+As the functions were comparable and the parameter texture_target handles the differences, not much has changed.
 What is new (and a mayor reason for merging these functions) is the adding of 1D images, and support for image-arrays (see below for explanation how they work).
 1D images were introduced to be compliant with OpenGL 1D images.

 Mem-flags CL_MEM_COPY_HOST_WRITE_ONLY, CL_MEM_COPY_HOST_READ_ONLY and CL_MEM_COPY_HOST_NO_ACCESS have been added to describe how the host can connect to the object at the device, where 1.1 only described how the device could access the object and if the memory was allocated at the device or the host.